Table of Contents

 - Click Properties -> Tools and press Check Now (This option will check the drive for physical problems).

 If errors were found, you can attempt to repair them using this utility.
-Restart your computer once after the repair finished.
+Restart your computer once the repair finished.

 Solution Two.
 Fix bad sectors on a frozen external hard drive